- What we do

 - Finding help

 Due to the war, there has been a massive increase in school drop-out rates and interrupted education.
 In the Eastern Ghouta region, which has been particularly hard hit by the war, Caritas is rebuilding destroyed schools and providing psychosocial and learning support.
+Caritas is also providing cash assistance to prevent children from having to drop out of school for financial reasons.

-Education and sustained poverty reduction
+Emergency aid and sustained poverty reduction